 - Pop them in the oven for around 15-20 minutes at around 200 c.
 I always slice one in half when I think they’re ready to make sure they’re cooked through.

-So there you go, my super easy and versatile recipe for delicious homemade scones.
+So there you go, my super easy scone recipe for delicious homemade scones.

 And while we’re on the scone subject, how do you say the word scone?
 Scone (pronounced like it rhymes with gone) or scone (pronounced like it rhymes with stone)….

 If you liked this easy scone recipe you can save it to your own recipe box if you use Yummly – just click on the YUM icon at the bottom of this post.